ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button has just been released.

-The IsApplicationMenuTouchedUpOnIndex method is used to determine if the controller button has just been released.
+The IsButtonOneTouchedUpOnIndex method is used to determine if the controller button has just been released.

 #### IsButtonTwoPressedOnIndex/1